Sumalishahab/Instacart/README.md

 The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 "

-To run on docker 🐳 :
+To run on Docker :

 Build the container from the Dockerfile.